More conversions mean more revenue. It’s that simple.

 There are several ecommerce-specific features which are geared towards reducing cart abandonment, streamlining personalization, and optimizing across channels.
 Clicktale includes B&Q and 1800-Contacts (the world’s largest retailer of contact lenses) on its client list.

-Pingdom is specifically designed to facilitate site speed optimization.
+Pingdom is specifically designed to facilitate ecommerce site speed optimization.

 Slow site speed is one of the biggest revenue killers, not least because it detrimentally affects conversions.
 The central importance of site speed warrants a dedicated solution for virtually all online retailers.